Instrumental Music

 Lesson Books and Materials

 Each lesson will focus on book material, not orchestra music, with very few exceptions.
-9th Grade Students should be prepared with the Strictly Strings Book 3.
+It is anticipated 8th grade and 9th grade students will use the Essential Elements Book 2.
+10th Grade students will likely use Strictly Strings Book 3.

-Older students will work initially from the Wohlfart book 2 (violin and viola), Dotzauer book (cello) and a bass book depending on the student level.
-Bass players will also recieve instruction in electric bass as appropriate.
-Other materials will be assigned.
+Older students will work initially from a combination of Laoureux method (violin), the Wohlfart book 2 (violin and viola), Dotzauer book (cello) and a bass book depending on the student level.
+Other materials are likely, and will be assigned as necessary.

 (please note - items can be purchased at any local music store - links are simply so you can see materials prior to purchase.
 Often items are bundled in the links.)